-During the brief 2006 Israeli attack into Lebanon, 45 Israeli heavy tanks were knocked out of action by ATGMs.
+During the brief 2006 Israeli attack into Lebanon, 45 Israeli heavy tanks were knocked out by ATGMs.
 Israel states 43 of these tanks were rebuilt and returned to service.
-That sounds impressive, but they were still knocked out of action for weeks and resources were needed to recover them.
+That sounds impressive, but they were still out of action for weeks and resources were needed to recover and repair them.
 Here is an interesting documentary about problems Israel's Merkava tank encountered as ATGMs improved.

 The Soviets developed the highly successful RPG after World War II.
 These simple rockets knocked out over a hundred American M1 heavy tanks in Iraq.
 Tankers note that most RPG hits caused no serious damage, but these were older RPG-7 rockets.
 The later model RPG-29 is larger (pictured) and really a bazooka that made a very limited appearance in Iraq where it terrified US Army tankers when it sliced through their side armor.
 American Generals refused to allow the new Iraqi Army to purchase RPG-29s fearing they would fall into enemy hands.